On the basis of the record

 developed in the subject five-year review, the United States International Trade Commission (“Commission”) determines, pursuant to the Tariff Act of 1930 (“the Act”), that revocation of the antidumping duty order on certain tow-behind lawn groomers and parts thereof from China would be likely to lead to continuation or recurrence of material injury to an industry in the United States within a reasonably foreseeable time.

 The Commission instituted this review on January 2, 2020 (85 FR 117) and determined on April 6, 2020 that it would conduct an expedited review (85 FR 34464, June 4, 2020).

-The Commission transmitted its determination in this investigation to Start Printed Page 38229the Secretary of Commerce on July 27, 2009.
-The views of the Commission are contained in USITC Publication 4090 (July 2009), entitled Certain Tow-Behind Lawn Groomers and Parts Thereof from China: Investigation Nos.
-701-TA-457 and 731-TA-1153 (Final).Start Signature
+The Commission made this determination pursuant to section 751(c) of the Act (19 U.S.C.
+1675(c)).
+It completed and filed its determination in this review on July 9, 2020.
+The views of the Commission are contained in USITC Publication 5089 (July 2020), entitled Certain Tow-Behind Lawn Groomers and Parts Thereof from China: Investigation No. 731-TA-1153 (Second Review).

 By order of the Commission.

 Issued: July 9, 2020.